WebAssembly/exception-handling/document/core/exec/runtime.rst

    The selected label is identified through the :ref:`label index <syntax-labelidx>` :math:`l`, which corresponds to the number of surrounding |LABEL| instructions that must be hopped over -- which is exactly the count encoded in the index of a block context.

-.. index:: ! throw context, event, exception, throw address, catch block
+.. index:: ! throw context, exception, throw address, catch block
 .. _syntax-ctxt-throw:

 Throw Contexts